haihao0307/GeoJson2UE/README.md

 `UE_5.7/Engine/Plugins/GeoJson2UE`

+**Note**

-Note: Please ensure the UE plugin "Cesium for..." is enabled by default.
-Unreal Engine 1
+Please ensure the UE plugin "Cesium for Unreal" is enabled by default.

 Please enable the UE plugin "VaRest" by default.